Sandhunima/ouslassignment/README.md

 # ouslassignment
+##Purpose of the repository
-This is my first github project.
+This is my first github project and was created as a part of the COE3200-Communication Skills for Computing assignment.
+##What the Python script does
-This python script prints a greeting message.
+The `hello.py` file is a simple Python script that prints a greeting message.